Luther Archimède: Sacramento Republic

+Monterey Bay FC

+Archimède joined rival California USL Championship club Monterey Bay FC on 12 December 2023.

+New Mexico United

+On August 20th, 2025, New Mexico United announced they had acquired Archimède via transfer from Monterey Bay FC.

 International career

 Archimède represented the Guadeloupe U20s at the 2018 CONCACAF U-20 Championship and finished as the third top scorer, with 6 goals in 5 games.
-He made his senior debut for the Guadeloupe national football team in a 1-0 loss to Martinique for 2019–20 CONCACAF Nations League qualifying on 23 March 2019.
-In 2021, Achimède represented the Guadeloupe national football team in the Gold Cup, where he made two appearances, the first as a substitute and the second as a starter.
+He made his senior debut for the Guadeloupe football team in a 1-0 loss to Martinique for 2019–20 CONCACAF Nations League qualifying on 23 March 2019.
+In 2021, Achimède represented the Guadeloupe football team in the Gold Cup, where he made two appearances, the first as a substitute and the second as a starter.